aws-samples/serverless-patterns/route53-alb-s3/README.md

 # Internal static website hosting using Amazon Route53, ALB and S3

-This pattern deploys a framework to host a internal static website on Amazon S3 bucket that can only be accessed from private network.
+This pattern deploys a framework to host an internal static website on Amazon S3 bucket that can only be accessed from private network.

 Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/route53-alb-s3](https://serverlessland.com/patterns/route53-alb-s3)